Oil prices higher as U.S. sanctions limit Iran exports

 But global oil markets are still fairly well supplied.

 Production by the Organization of the Petroleum Exporting Countries rose 220,000 barrels per day (bpd) in August to a 2018 high of 32.79 million bpd, a Reuters survey showed.
-[OPEC/O]

 Output was boosted by a recovery in Libyan production and as Iraq's southern exports hit a record high.